World’s Smallest Concert Hall

-Join Made with Music and Leeds International Piano Competition on Tuesday 11 September and introduce your children to the piano for the very first time in an afternoon of free family music and fun.
-With storytelling, live piano and participatory musical play this promises to be a unique musical family experience for children aged 0-5.
-We will be telling one of our favourite stories, The Bear and Piano, at 1.30pm, 2pm, 2.30pm and 3pm so be sure to bring along your best teddy bear to enjoy the story too!
-Sessions take place in the World’s Smallest Concert Hall, a specially designed shipping container in Victoria Gardens outside Leeds Art Gallery and are free for children and their accompanying adults to attend.
+Made with Music and Leeds International Piano Competition introduced children to the piano for the very first time in an afternoon of free family music and fun.
+With storytelling, live piano and participatory musical play, this was a unique musical family experience for children aged 0-5.
+We told one of our favourite stories, The Bear and Piano, to the children and their best teddy bears!

 Getting Creative – The Piano and Art

 People spent the morning in the World’s Smallest Concert Hall getting creative!
 Inspired by beautiful piano music from this year’s competition and led by expert artist Miriam Laville, we gave people the opportunity to relax and enjoy making their own arts and crafts projects.

 Manic Chord is a national touring theatre company based in Leeds, founded by Alex Monk, David Cartwright and Sam Berrill.
 The company began life as three individuals who had a shared curiosity about the world and met whilst studying at the University of Leeds.